 What is a Vacuum Cup?

 A vacuum cup, often referred to as a vacuum suction cup, is a device used in various industrial applications for holding and moving objects without the need for mechanical fasteners or manual labor.
 These cups use the principle of vacuum suction to create a stable grip on an object, enabling it to be lifted, transported, or positioned with precision.
 The versatility and simplicity of vacuum cups have made them indispensable in many sectors, particularly in automation and material handling.
+As one of several robot gripper types, vacuum cups are especially suited to smooth, delicate, or lightweight objects.

 Vacuum Cup Work Principle